NicklasVraa/ELABorate/README.md

 ---

 ### **Features**
-**For circuits containing...**
+This overview is split into features that only apply to electrical circuits (1), and features pertaining to system analysis and design in general (2).

-- Independent voltage/current sources.
+**(1) For circuits containing...**
-- Dependent voltage/current sources.
+- Independent and/or dependent voltage/current sources.
 - Resistors, capacitors and inductors.
 - Ideal operational amplifiers.